bomatson/accountable/_posts/howard/2018-04-23-howard-goals-week-commencing-23-apr-2018.md

 1. Complete 5x framing questions to turn awareness into leads.
 Map these to 5 personas, produce a pitch email for each.
 Send the emails.
 (Leap 1) **early week layup **

+80% success - the framing led into a deeper piece of work on positioning.
+Well worth it but didn't get the emails sent.

 2. Ship 1 blog post relating to my consulting focus area.
 Share with 3 media publications and 3 prospects (Leap 1) **early week field goal **

+Bad dog - should have done this.
+Still at 80%

 3. Complete Fondo 0.2, add front end styling (Leap 2)

+3 screens styled to a moderate level, wrestling with what is 'enough' here (part of goal setting challenge more broadly).
+Giving myself 60%